gapotchenko/gnu-tk/Documentation/Development.md

 - Commands like `gnu-tk open` are better to be scoped as subcommands of a common parent (like `gnu-tk system open`) due to the fact that GNU-TK provides its own operational environment separate to host and guest systems
+- Make `gnu-tk open` appear in help, but annotate it: `open` - shorthand for `system open`.
+This solves usage vs. taxonomy dillema